 If you decide the battery is damaged, replace it with a manufacturer original or a respected third-party unit.
 In our experience though, third-party batteries are often cheaper but more trouble than they are worth, and can even be damaging to your device, so use one at your own risk.

 Up against the wall

 Charging from a wall socket is always going to charge faster than via PC or laptop.
 Likewise, the current is different, with a wall socket putting out potentially double the power of a laptop or computer.
 Of course, if you're using a different charger cable and adapter than the one the phone came with, it might also be the case that your charger is not sufficiently powerful for your device.
-For example, if you're using a charger that came with a Bluetooth headset it may simply not have the guts to be able to charge your phone.
+For example, if you're using a charger that came with a Bluetooth headset, it may simply not have the guts to be able to charge your phone.
 There might also be a problem with your wall socket, but that is much less likely.
-To charge faster, switch on airplane mode or turn your phone off.

 If all else fails, just double check that you actually have the power point switched on.
 That is the first thing they will ask you if you call your manufacturer for help, which might need to be your next step if none of these solutions have worked for you.